ArenaNet Fires Two Guild Wars Game Developers Over Twitter Exchange

 “The message is very clear, especially to women at the company: if Reddit wants you fired, we’ll fire you.
 The quality of your work doesn’t matter… Get out there and make sure the players have a good time.
 And make sure you smile while they hit you.”

-ArenaNet has been contacted by several media outlets, including Buzzfeed, for comment, but has failed to return an queries for comment.
+ArenaNet has been contacted by several media outlets, including Buzzfeed, for comment, but has failed to return queries for comment.
 At this time it is believed that Price and Fries are seeking new employment still.